 - Prep: Gently chop both stems and leaves.
 Add to a dish during the final minutes of cooking or right before serving.

-- Tips: Italian flat-leaf parsley looks a bit like cilantro and is the most versatile in dishes.
+- Tips: Italian flat-leaf parsley looks a bit like cilantro and is the most versatile in dishes because of its light and fresh flavor.
 Curly leaf parsley has little curly leaves.

-- Pair with: Chicken, egg dishes, fish, seafood, low-fat, low sodium soups, salads, potatoes, pork, pasta, tomatoes, no added salt tomato sauce, carrots and eggplant
+- Pair with: Chicken, egg dishes, fish, seafood, low-sodium soups, salads, potatoes, pasta, tomatoes, no-salt-added tomato sauce, carrots and eggplant

 - Flavor: Woodsy and lemony